nrwl/nx/docs/shared/generators/generator-options.md

 #### `number` specific: `minimum`

-Make sure that the number is greater than or equal the specified number.
+Make sure that the number is greater than or equal to the specified number.

 ```json
 {